您好! I’m Po Tim , the Fortune Cookie Mom

 You won’t find:

-- Any curriculum from any Chinese schools in the world.
+- Curriculum from Chinese schools

-By the way, please forgive my non-native English writing.
+By the way, please forgive my non-native English.
 I promise each of you that I will try my best to proofread and rewrite as much as possible.
-Very honestly, learning English is so HARD that I have spent almost my whole life to study it, but I am not even close to native-like still.
-Fortunately, I’m proud of who I am, and how I can use multiple languages.
-Thanks for your understanding and support =)
+Very honestly, learning English is so HARD.
+I have spent almost my whole life studying it, but I am not even close to native-like.
+I’m proud of who I am, and that I can speak multiple languages.